All Episodes

 We need to flush the left out.

-We need them to be who they are, a court nomination that they fear will do that.
+A court nomination that they fear will do that.

 When they run for political office, they hide behind names like moderate and progressive.

-Oh, look at this guy Hackett.
+Oh, look at this guy, Hackett.

-Hackett as a Democrat tried to run for Congress in Ohio, and he ran basically as a Republican, a pro-war Republican.
+Hackett, as a Democrat, tried to run for Congress in Ohio, and he ran basically as a Republican, a pro-war Republican.

-It's a Democrat and he's anti-war, but when he was talking within the district, he tried to run as a Republican.
+But when he was talking within the district, he tried to run as a Republican.

 They cannot be who they are.

-They were for her.
+were for her.

-Um the the uh it's still very tough for me to talk about this, so I m I must be honest.
+It's still very tough for me to talk about this.

-It's just uh just doesn't want wasn't up to it.
+It's just wasn't up to it.

-Um a lot of them think they do.
+A lot of them think they do.

-I mean, the conservative movement's filled with a lot of pseudo-intellectuals, don't be misled about that.
+I mean, the conservative movement's filled with a lot of pseudo-intellectuals.

-I mean I uh uh just I basically she just not qualified, and I don't think she'd be qualified if we had eight conservatives on the court and wanted to throw a seat away.
+And I don't think she'd be qualified if we had eight conservatives on the court and wanted to throw a seat away.

 I still don't think she'd be qualified.

-It's it's if if we had eight not conservatives, eight originalists, I don't think she would ever be qualified.
+If we had eight not conservatives, eight originalists, I don't think she would ever be qualified.

 That's just me.

-That that's that's my point.
+That's my point.

-But the fact that it was an important pick just uh added even more fuel to the fire.
+But the fact that it was an important pick just added even more fuel to the fire.

 And it's nothing against her.

-I think she would just put up for something she's not this is not her bailey week.
+I think she would just put up for something she's not, this is not her bailey week.

-Not everybody's qualified to do everything, and just because you're an average American doesn't make you qualified to be anywhere in government.
+And just because you're an average American doesn't make you qualified to be anywhere in government.

 Missouri.